What will this programme cover?

 Applicants under 20 years

-- At least 8 credits NCEA Level 1 showing basic numeracy or equivalent.
+- At least 8 NCEA Level 1 credits showing basic literacy and 8 NCEA Level 1 credits showing basic numeracy OR equivalent.

 Applicants 20 years or older

 - No formal qualification needed.

 English Language requirements

 - If English is not your first language, you must provide: